-- (1) The maintenance period starts on the date of purchase of the software. - (2) Minor updates (or maintenance updates) are identified by the last digit of the version number, e.g. the last "6" in "6.86".
+- (1) The maintenance period starts when the software is activated for the first time. - (2) Minor updates (or maintenance updates) are identified by the last digit of the version number, e.g. the last "6" in "6.86".

 Performing an update from an Enterprise, Premium, or Certified edition to a Standard edition and vice versa is not allowed.